avinash6784/ansible-git/README.md

 Or download manually

 $ git clone https://github.com/avinash6784/ansible-git.git
-The code should reside in the roles directory of ansible ( See ansible documentation for more information on roles ), in a folder jenkins.
+The code should reside in the roles directory of ansible ( See ansible documentation for more information on roles ), in a folder git.

 ## Run the playbook

 First create a playbook including the jenkins role, naming it jenkins.yml.

 - hosts: git

   become: yes

   roles:
     - {role: git}